ruby-rdf/rdf-json/README.md

 License
 -------

-RDF/JSON.rb is free and unencumbered public domain software.
+`RDF::JSON` is free and unencumbered public domain software.
 For more information, see <http://unlicense.org/> or the accompanying UNLICENSE file.